alienlebarge/alienlebarge.github.com/_posts/2015-05-11-btfonf-somewhere-between-here-and-there.md

  - conference
 ---

-Here's my sketchnote of [Simon Collison](https://twitter.com/colly)'s talk "Somewhere Between Here and There".
+[Simon Collison](https://twitter.com/colly) answers the question: what has changed in the web these last 5 years?

-Simon answers the question: what has changed in the web these last 5 years?
+Here's my sketchnote of Simon's talk "Somewhere Between Here and There".

 <figure>
 <img src="https://farm8.staticflickr.com/7755/16906854004_9547a4793c_z_d.jpg" alt="Sketchnote of the talk Somewhere Between Here and There">